smartdevicelink/sdl_evolution/proposals/NNNN-Avoid-Deadlock.md

 ## Alternatives considered
 - Update the modified SDL Core to HU
--> It will be difficult because update to HU is not realistic.
+-> It will be difficult because updating the HU is not realistic.

 - Add an API, which sets whether to use AudioStreaming on the app side or not, to the library and supported by each app vendor
 -> Deadlock will still occur in unsupported app because there is no enforcement force.